yidakra/livevtt/README.md

 - `-la, --language`: The original language of the stream, if known/not multilingual.
 Can be left unset.
 - `-ua, --user-agent`: User agent to use to retrieve playlists/stream chunks (defaults to 'VLC/3.0.18 LibVLC/3.0.18').
 - `-f, --filter-file`: Path to JSON file containing words to filter out (defaults to 'filter.json').
+- `-rtmp, --rtmp-url`: RTMP URL to publish captions to (e.g., rtmp://server/app/stream)
+- `-rtmp-lang, --rtmp-language`: Language code for RTMP subtitles (defaults to stream language or "eng")
+- `-rtmp-track, --rtmp-track-id`: Track ID for RTMP subtitles (default: 99)
+- `-rtmp-trans, --rtmp-use-translated`: Use translated (English) text for RTMP instead of original language (only applies with --both-tracks)

 ### Subtitle Modes